mesuli95/PYTHON-NOTES/README.md

 Classes and Objects

-* when we define a class, we use an uppercase letter for the class name, and we start defining all the functions and attributes inside the class definition
+* when we define a class, we use an uppercase letter fintor the class name, and we start defining all the functions and attributes inside the class definition
 * we usually begin by creating a special function called the initialization function, or "init" function, which gets called every time an instance of the class is created
 * almost everything in Python is an object, with its properties and methods
 * a Class is like an object constructor, or a "blueprint" for creating objects

-*
+Int and Floats

+* python automatically returns a float to accomodate non-whole numbers
+* adding a float to an int or multiplying or using exponents